fahad-247/digital-clock-web-app/README.md

 - Adjust settings and start the corresponding timer by clicking the buttons.

 ## Live Demo:
-You can check out the live demo at [https://fahad-247.github.io/digital-clock-web-app/](https://muzamal-478.github.io/digital-clock-web-app/).
+You can check out the live demo at: [ live demo](https://muzamal-478.github.io/digital-clock-web-app/).